Active Substance: insulin aspart

 Pharmacotherapeutic Group: Drugs used in diabetes

-Treatment of diabetes mellitus in adults, adolescents and children aged 2 years and above.
+Treatment of diabetes mellitus in adults, adolescents and children aged two years and above.

 What is NovoRapid?